Anthonaut/Git-Tutorial/Git Tutorial.md

     score = (correct_guesses / len(questions)) * 100 # Score as a percentage
     print("Your score is: " + str(score) + "%")
 # --------------------
+def play_again(): # If player wants to play again
+    response = input("Do you want to play again? (yes or no): ") response = response.upper()

+    if response == 'YES':
+        return True # True, so we stay in the while loop
+    else:
+        return False # False, so we break out of the while loop
+# --------------------

 questions = { # A dictionary works to hold a question:answer pair (key:value)
     "Who created Python?": "A",
     "What year was Python created?": "B",